 Northern Ballet definitely seems to be fulfilling its mission to encourage children and young families to see their first ballet – and at an affordable price too as tickets at Milton Keynes Theatre were just £5 (ticket prices range from £4 to £8 during the tour, depending on the venue).
 The next production pitched to the kids will be Three Little Pigs (opening in Leeds in October).
-The Company is asking audiences to offer suggestions for future productions.
+The company is asking audiences to offer suggestions for future productions.

-My advice is: don’t be a sitting duck.
+Don’t be a sitting duck.
 Discover for yourself what makes Northern Ballet’s Ugly Duckling fit the “bill” for audiences young and old!

-> Visit http://northernballet.com/ for more information.
+Visit the Northern Ballet website for more information.

 Georgina Butler is an editor, a dance writer and a ballet teacher.